 Lysandre thinks there are three reasons the event was such a hit.

 “It was an easy way to raise money for charity, to feel good and have an impact,” he says.

-Second, “it’s a good way to push yourself physically.
-When I was running marathons, what really drove me was the idea that the money I would be raising would ultimately do good, and it was just not my own personal achievement.”
+Second, “It’s a good way to push yourself physically.
+When I was running marathons, what drove me was the idea that the money I would be raising would ultimately do good, and it was just not my achievement.”

 And third, due to the pandemic, “we need to find ways to bond and stay close together, even though many of us are still working from home.
 Many people were missing the feeling of being on a team, and this was a way to get closer together again, fighting for the same goal.”

 Lysandre is happy that others within JP Morgan have asked him how they might organize something similar for their teams.
-“All along, my hope was that it could inspire other teams and that we could take it more broadly across the firm.”
+“All along, I hoped that it could inspire other teams and that we could take it more broadly across the firm.”